Lorreli/ForumForBlockchain/README.md

 # ForumForBlockchain
-A forum for exploration of skills related to blockchain development and use.
+A forum for exploration of things related to blockchain development and use.